MongoDB Search Integration

 1. Navigate to MongoDB Atlas (opens in a new tab) to either sign up for a new account or log in if you are an existing user.

-2. Create a new project and configure your database as needed with sample data.
+2. Create a new project and configure your database, including adding sample data if needed.

 For detailed instructions on setting up your MongoDB Atlas project and integrating it with BuildShip, please refer to BuildShip X MongoDB docs (opens in a new tab).